Rain, snowfall forecast over hilly areas from Tuesday till Thursday

-Pakistan Meteorological Department (PMD) has forecast rain and snowfall over the hilly areas from Tuesday till Thursday and advised all the authorities concerned to remain vigilant.
+Pakistan Meteorological Department (PMD) has forecast rain and snowfall for the hilly areas from Tuesday till Thursday and advised all the authorities concerned to remain vigilant.

 A weather system of light to moderate intensity is expected to approach western and upper parts of the country from Tuesday and may persist in upper parts till Thursday.